Hyeonmin64/2024-Individual-study-MAS495-/Papers/Papers by Hwi jae Son.md

 - Optimization method: 1) Lagrangian 2) penalty method.
 - Augmented Lagrangian method: Combining two and define the min-max problem
+- It is helpful to follow the new type of convergence.

 ### 3. Traveling Wave Solutions of Partial Differential Equations Via Neural Networks